Closing the Golden Door

 "Pegler-Gordon deserves credit for taking on a very large subject and transforming it into a coherent and well-organized narrative. . . .
 In our current age of official bans on immigration and refugees, it is worthwhile to have a historical insight into the management of marginalized aliens."—Nichi Bei

-"Closing the Golden Door challenges the Ellis Island model of immigration that is at the center of narratives on US immigration. . . . it provides a unique perspective on New York City that builds on earlier scholarship about the history of Asians and Asian Americans in the city."—Gotham Center for New York City History
+"Closing the Golden Door challenges the Ellis Island model of immigration that is at the center of narratives on US immigration. . . .
+It provides a unique perspective on New York City that builds on earlier scholarship about the history of Asians and Asian Americans in the city."—Gotham Center for New York City History

 “Doing what Asian American and ethnic studies scholars do best, Pegler-Gordon challenges master narratives of American history by bringing forth the experiences of Asians knocking on Ellis Island’s Golden Door.
 This new Asian American narrative demands our attention.”—Evelyn Hu-DeHart, professor of history, American studies and ethnic studies, Brown University